-How to Write a Comic Book: A Beginner's Guide
+How to Make a Comic Book: A Beginner's Guide

 Rachel Gluckstern is a Reedsy editor who has worked for over ten years within the Batman Group.
-In this post, she gives her top tips for how to write a comic book, graphic novel, sequential artwork — whatever you like to call it.
+In this post, she gives her top tips for how to make a comic book, graphic novel, sequential artwork — whatever you like to call it.

 Comic books remain a mystery to the general public.
 Let’s face it.
 Understanding the relationship between the words and pictures, and how the art elevates the story, isn’t a code immediately cracked for a writer new to the medium.

 Writing a comics for the first time can be hugely intimidating, knowing that at heart, it’s a visual product.
 But like anything else, it all starts with the manuscript.
 And whether you’re writing a bombastic, superhero blockbuster or a deeply personal, intimate memoir, there are technical details you’ll find handy to remember as you tackle this task.

 Are you ready to get started, true believer?
 Here are 7 foolproof tips to get you started on your comic book.

 1. Don't worry about drawing

 Whew!
 Let’s just get that out of the way.
 You don’t need to draw or even know how to draw in order to write a comic.
 Although being able to think visually is definitely a plus, what always matters most are the characters, what they do, and why they do it.
 Just like any other good piece of writing.

 2. Learn to collaborate